Investment in Gemstones with Jeffery Bergman

 Interviewer: Indeed, indeed.
 So we would like to know a little bit about the constraints to investment in gemstones, in defined fine, superfine gemstones?
 What are the constraints?

 Jeffery Bergman: Sure.
-Well, let’s start, first of all with consuming.
+Well, let’s start, first of all with consumption.
 I’m an advocate of consumers considering the money that they spend as not a traditional investment like gold, silver, platinum, or stocks and bonds which have liquidity, virtually instant liquidity, or real estate, you can get a mortgage and borrow money from the bank on your real estate investment.
 But they’re an investment in a gift of love, they’re an investment that you’re going to give to your loved ones that can possibly be passed down for generations.
 But for the average consumer, they should never think that they’re buying a piece of jewelry or gemstone with the thought that a few years down the road, they’re going to be able to resell it and make a profit.
 That should never be taken into consideration.

 Jeffery Bergman: And it should never be a marketing pitch as far as I’m concerned.